Photo by Cebile Ntuli. Train to Tembisa, Johannesburg, South Africa 2017

-Entries must be by photographers who consider themselves African, are working and living in Africa today, and the subject of the work must address the African continent in some way.
+Entries must be by photographers who consider themselves African, are working in Africa today, and the subject of the work must address the African continent in some way.

 SDN staff, volunteers, advisory committee members, judges, and their families are not eligible to enter.
 Previous SDN Call for Entries first-place winners in the past five years are not eligible to enter.
 There is no restriction for honorable mention winners from prior years.

 There is no fee to enter this Call for Entries.